Pure-Battlefield/Seeding/README.md

 **EnableLogging** - Enables logging to an output file that can aid in troubleshooting.
 Default is false.
 **EnableGameHangProtection** - Causes the BF4 game to be closed every 30 mins and re-opened to deal with the game hanging
-**GameHangProtectionTimeLimit** - The amount of time, in hours, before GameHangProtection is invoked
+**GameHangProtectionTimeLimit** - The amount of time, in hours, before GameHangProtection is invoked **AutoMuteGame** - Attempts to automatically mute the game after it opens.
+Set to true or false

 ### Changelog

+##### v2.6
+- fix for client patch update that broke idle avoidence
+- fix for cannot find player count on startup
+- feature to add auto mute of game

 ##### v2.5
 - made the HangProtectionTimeLimit configurable in the .ini file